tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_FlareLicenseUpgradeProcess.md

 For the DSP Help project if everything checks out, commit a build to source control and make sure that the Context Sensitive Help is working as expected in a test DSP environment.

 Once the build is confirmed working in the DSP test environment, notify the Documentation Team that they can upgrade.

+Inform the team maintaining the build server that the version of Flare that builds the online help needs to be upgraded to the new version of Flare.
+(As of 110718 this is Cory) If necessary, ask that the paste versions of help be regenerated manually (as of 1/0718 this is Aleks).